MelkorBalrog/SynapseX/README.md

 - **Training and inference.** Neural networks can be trained on a directory of labelled images or used to classify a single image from the command line.
-- **Evaluation metrics.** Training curves track loss, accuracy, precision, recall and F1 while a confusion matrix visualises classification results.
+- **Evaluation metrics.** Training curves track loss, accuracy, precision, recall and F1 while a confusion matrix visualises classification results for any number of classes.
+ - **Validation-based early stopping.** Training monitors a held-out validation split, restoring the best model weights to avoid the "stuck at one class" behaviour and improve overall metrics.

 ## Getting Started